 The identification is important for sustainable education development in the future.
 Studies about students' perceptions regarding KSC and employability have been previously conducted and reported [4-7].
-However, limited studies are a 44 able in the context of HEIs (medical education) in developing countries.
+However, limited studies are available in the context of HEIs (medical education) in developing countries.
 Therefore, the main purpose of the current study is to investigate factors affecting (1) KSC and (2) employability among medical students of Indonesian HEIs.
-Specifically, we attributed the research objectives, (1) to elaborate the influence of the educational processes, facilities, research activities towards knowledge, 2 illa, and competencies.
-(2) to highlight the impact of the educational processes, facilities, research activities and practical activities towards 2 apployability, and (3) to report the note of facilities in predicting educational processes, practical activities, and research activities.
+Specifically, we attributed three research objectives; (1) to elaborate the influence of the educational processes, facilities, research activities, and practical activities towards knowledge, skills, and competencies, (2) to highlight the impact of the educational processes, facilities, research activities, and practical activities towards employability, and (3) to report the role of facilities in predicting educational processes, practical activities, and research activities.
 Theoretically, the study's findings provide a framework that can guide future researchers interested in doing a study, especially for those who intend to conduct studies in developing countries.
 For the significant relationships resulted from the data computation, medical education stakeholders can produce appropriate policies supporting their graduates' KSC and employability.